Using WebSockets Permalink to " Using WebSockets"

 - By default, we use the dispatcher provided by Spring Websockets, which is an in-memory implementation.
-Obviously, it will not scale if you want to use several servers.
+It will not scale if you want to use several servers.
 If you want to do so, have a look at the Spring WebSockets documentation which explains how to configure an external broker.

-JHipster provides a simple “tracker” example out-of-the-box.
+JHipster provides a “tracker” example out-of-the-box.
 Located in the

 admin menu, it will track the other users’ behavior: you will see their login and IP, and which page they are currently viewing.